 About the Author / Contact Ann

-Journalist and author Ann Ferrar has written a wide range of feature articles and narrative non-fiction for well over 30 years.
-Her stories have been published in The New York Times, in major women's magazines and online venues.
-She has covered such diverse subjects as motorcycling, medicine, lively arts, profiles of women, and women’s lifestyles and social issues.
+In addition to motorcycling, Ann has covered health and medicine, lively arts and celebrity profiles, and women’s lifestyles and social issues.
 She is best known as the author of the groundbreaking non-fiction book Hear Me Roar: Women, Motorcycles and the Rapture of the Road (NY: Crown, 1996), and as the authorized biographer of Bessie Stringfield.

-While chronicling the history of America’s women bikers, Ann introduced Bessie Stringfield to a global readership.

-Hear Me Roar was critically acclaimed and covered by The New York Times, CNN, Entertainment Weekly and others.
-The book has been cited in studies of women in non-traditional roles and it earned a motorcycle industry award for inspiring more women to experience the freedom of riding.
+Hear Me Roar was critically acclaimed and covered by The New York Times, CNN, Entertainment Weekly and other media outlets.
+The book has been cited in studies of women in non-traditional roles and it earned a motorcycle industry award for inspiring more women to take control of the handlebars.